saikrishnavadali05/Multiple-Wishes-Django-App/README.md

-# Django_learn
+# Wishesfeb11

-Repo created by ravi teja (power star of the company)
+Repo created by Ravi Teja Josyula

 # Commands.md formatting has to be changed